Horizon: Objects above the horizon

 where DBL is in kilometres and hB and hL are in metres.

-As another example, suppose an observer, whose eyes are two metres above the level ground, uses binoculars to look at a distant building which he knows to consist of thirty storeys, each 3.5 metres high.
-He counts the storeys he can see, and finds there are only ten.
-So twenty storeys or 70 metres of the building are hidden from him by the curvature of the Earth.
+As another example, suppose an observer, whose eyes are two metres above the level ground, uses binoculars to look at a distant building which he knows to consist of thirty stories, each 3.5 metres high.
+He counts the stories he can see and finds there are only ten.
+So twenty stories or 70 metres of the building are hidden from him by the curvature of the Earth.
 From this, he can calculate his distance from the building:

 which comes to about 35 kilometres.

 It is similarly possible to calculate how much of a distant object is visible above the horizon.
 Suppose an observer's eye is 10 metres above sea level, and he is watching a ship that is 20 km away.
 His horizon is:

 kilometres from him, which comes to about 11.3 kilometres away.
 The ship is a further 8.7 km away.
 The height of a point on the ship that is just visible to the observer is given by:

 which comes to almost exactly six metres.
 The observer can therefore see that part of the ship that is more than six metres above the level of the water.
 The part of the ship that is below this height is hidden from him by the curvature of the Earth.
 In this situation, the ship is said to be hull-down.